-Read the psalm of lament below.
+Read the psalm of lamentation on the next page.
 Do you see the three parts?

-Find a time and place when you can get quiet inside and compose your own lament to God in writing or song.
+Find a time and place when you can get quiet inside and compose your own lamentation to God in writing or song.
 Pour out your pain to him, like the writer of the psalm did.

-How much longer will you forget me, LORD?
+How much longer will you forget me,

+LORD?
 Forever?

-How much longer will you hide yourself from me?
+How much longer will you

+hide yourself from me?

 How long must I endure trouble?

-How long will sorrow fill my heart day and night?
-How long will my enemies triumph over me?
-Look at me.
-O LORD mv God. and answer me.
+How long will sorrow

+fill my heart day and night?

+How long will my enemies

+triumph over me?

+Look at me, O LORD my God,

+and answer me.

 Restore my strength; don't let me die.

-Don't let my enemies say, "We have defeated him."
+Don't let my enemies say,

+"We have defeated him."

 Don't let them gloat over my downfall.

-I rely on your constant love; I will be glad. because you will rescue me.
-I will sing to you, O LORD, because you have been good to me.
+I rely on your constant love;

+I will be glad,

+because you will rescue me.

+I will sing to you, O LORD,

+because you have been good to me.

-PSALM 13
+■ PSALM 13 GNT